Weekends evenings free valuations social media facebook instagram Twitter pinterest 01484 556030 "

 1. De-clutter and de-personalise

-Don't wait until move day to embark on a big clear-out.
+Don't wait until move day to start your big clear-out.
 Do it before the viewings start.

-And when you've given away, sold or recycled all you can, hide as much of what's left as possible.
-This means clearing coats and shoes from the hallway, storing everyday bathroom products in cupboards and ridding kitchen surfaces of appliances, jars and bottles.
+Once you've given away, sold or recycled all you can, hide as much of what's left as possible.
+This means clearing coats and shoes from the hallway, storing everyday bathroom products in cupboards and clearing kitchen surfaces of appliances, jars and bottles.